microsoft/STL/docs/ISSUE_TEMPLATE/bug_report.md

 #include <iostream>

 int main() {
-    // Peplace this program with one demonstrating your actual bug report,
+    // Replace this program with one demonstrating your actual bug report,
     // along with the following compilation command.
 Please leave compiler
     // version banners in the output (don't use /nologo), and include output of
     // your test program, if any.